coderamen666/srd-v3.5-md/basic-rules-and-legal/combat-ii-movement-modifiers-and-special-actions.md

 **Difficult Terrain:** Difficult terrain hampers movement.
 Each square of difficult terrain counts as 2 squares of movement.
 (Each diagonal move into a difficult terrain square counts as 3 squares.)
-You can't run or charge across difficult terrain.
+You can’t run or charge across difficult terrain.

 If you occupy squares with different kinds of terrain, you can move only